 Heart failure occurs when the heart cannot pump enough blood throughout the body.
 Causes include a past heart attack, high blood pressure, abnormal heart valves and diabetes.
 Those suffering from heart failure experience shortness of breath, fatigue, nausea, increased heart rate and water retention leading to swelling of the abdomen, legs and feet and an inability to sleep lying flat due to fluid build-up in the lungs.
 Some patients can recover heart function and lead normal lives, some require transplants or an implanted ventricular assist device and some have limited physical function and require frequent hospitalizations.
 Typically, heart failure affects people age 65 or older, although it can strike at any age and sometimes during pregnancy in younger women.

-Monitoring this device for Delatorre and other patients is provided by a heart failure team at Keck Medicine of USC that includes Shavelle, Michael Fong, MD, associate professor of clinical medicine; Luanda Grazette, MD, associate professor of clinical medicine; Leslie Saxon, MD, professor and clinical scholar and founder of the USC Center for Body Computing and Andrew Yoon, MD, assistant professor of clinical medicine.
+Monitoring this device for Delatorre and other patients is provided by a heart failure team at Keck Medicine of USC that includes Shavelle, Michael Fong, MD, associate professor of clinical medicine; Luanda Grazette, MD, associate professor of clinical medicine and Leslie Saxon, MD, professor and clinical scholar and founder of the USC Center for Body Computing.

 by Leslie Ridgeway